mrjoes/mrjoes.github.com/_posts/2011-12-15-sockjs-bench.md

 });
 </script>

 CPython starts jamming around 55,000 messages per second.
-Response times are no longer stable, they jump up and down.
-Standard deviation is also large.

-And last graph for CPython, logarithmic Y scale for number of messages _received_:

-More active connections - more expensive it gets.
-Less than 1 ms for 25 connections at 20,000 messages per second and around 60 ms at 20,000 mps for 2000 connections.
+Cost of handling more connections is lower than for sockjs-node (28 ms vs 32 ms at 20,000 mps).

 sockjs-tornado on PyPy